Liyue-Chen/STContext/data/POIS/README.md

 Folder:_raw is the raw acquisition of POI data.

-   Each folder for the current city's POI file: file naming: "city - year - month - day.csv" (representing the current number and type of POI summary for this day under this city).

 Folder:_processed is the pre-processed data.

    Each folder for the current city's POI file: file naming: "city - year - month - day.csv" (representing the current number and type of POI summary for this day under this city).

  - osmid&nbsp;&nbsp;&nbsp;​(OSM Number)
  - geometry (Geographical Location)